quicwg/base-drafts/draft-ietf-quic-transport.md

   {{solicited-state-transitions}}.

-* Connection close signals, including packets that contain CONNECTION_CLOSE frames, are not sent again when packet loss is detected, but as described in
+* Connection close signals, including packets that contain CONNECTION_CLOSE frames, are not sent again when packet loss is detected.
+Retransmission of these packets is described in {{termination}}.
-  {{termination}}.

 * The current connection maximum data is sent in MAX_DATA frames.
 An updated value is sent in a MAX_DATA frame if the packet containing the most recently